-We will adopt a dual class ordinary share structure, which will become effective immediately prior to the completion of this offering.
+We have adopted a dual class ordinary share structure, which will become effective immediately prior to the completion of this offering.
 The calculations in the table below are based on:

-- 18,651,778,329 ordinary shares outstanding on an as-converted basis as of the date of this prospectus; and - ordinary shares outstanding on an as-converted basis immediately after the completion of this offering, comprised of Class A ordinary shares on an as-converted basis, including Class A ordinary shares to be sold by us in this offering, and Class B ordinary shares on an as-converted basis, assuming the underwriters do not exercise their overallotment option to purchase additional Class A ordinary shares.
+- 37,303,546 ordinary shares outstanding on an as-converted basis as of the date of this prospectus; and - 40,243,546 ordinary shares outstanding on an as-converted basis immediately after the completion of this offering, comprised of 30,916,814 Class A ordinary shares on an as-converted basis, including 2,940,000 Class A ordinary shares to be sold by us in this offering, and 9,326,732 Class B ordinary shares on an as-converted basis, assuming the underwriter does not exercise the over-allotment option to purchase additional Class A ordinary shares.